 I love sneaking veggies and fruits into our food.
-Although Jackson will happily eat his fruits and veggies, Preston has struggled with this for most of his life.
+Although one of my son’s will happily eat his fruits and veggies, my other son has struggled with this for most of his life.
 For him it is a combination of sensory issues and trauma history.
 If the boy could live on carbs alone, he would be one happy kid!
 We joke that he is all about the P Foods – pizza, pancakes and pasta.

 One of my favourite ways to do this is with cookies!

 I take a childhood favourite, chocolate chip cookies, and pack them full of all sorts of goodness: apple, banana, coconut oil, flaxseeds, cinnamon, nutmeg, and black strap molasses.
 These cookies are so moist and delicious.
 They can stay on the counter or out at a party for hours and don’t dry out.
 Not that they ever last that long.
 These cookies are guaranteed to disappear quickly!